-1003 Composition I Studies and practices the fundamentals of written communication including principles of grammar, punctuation, spelling, organization, and careful analytical reading.
-(F, S) ACTS: ENGL 1013

-Pre-requisites:

-- 1. Test scores as outlined under admissions policies in this catalog or completion of CPT 0023 and/or CPT 0033 with a grade of "C" or better. - 2.
-Keyboarding skills are required before enrolling in this class. - 3.
-Students who fail Composition I twice must take and pass CPT 0033 Writing Tutorial before re-enrolling in Composition I.
+- 1003 Composition I Studies and practices the fundamentals of written communication including principles of grammar, punctuation, spelling, organization, and careful analytical reading.
+(F, S) ACTS: ENGL 1013Pre-requisites: - Test scores as outlined under admissions policies in this catalog or completion of CPT 0023 and/or CPT 0033 with a grade of "C" or better. - Keyboarding skills are required before enrolling in this class.
+Students who are non-typists or novice typists may enroll in the course but will be required to spend a minimum of one hour per week in the Schlieman Learning Center practicing typing skills.
+Attendance in the tutoring center is a required component of the class for non and novice typists.